Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/02 Mods - Ammo/Birdshot for G.A.M.M.A [nhenhecas]/readme.txt

 And I know this was our man's first mod, but please, pleasepleaseplease.
 64MBs or baby Monolith forbid, *128 MGs* files for icons that can fill a 16 KBs ARE NOT A REASONABLE PROPOSITION.

+Mags Redux support, so the shells can be loaded into vanilla magazines.

 ----------------------------------------------------------
 -Patches: